 Last revised: March 30, 2017

-Thanks to Rory Costello for reviewing this biography and contributing some material, including insights from his as-yet unpublished account of the Latin American players’ game of 1963 (scheduled to appear in a forthcoming history of the Polo Grounds).
+Thanks to Rory Costello for reviewing this biography and contributing some material, including insights on the Latin American players’ game of 1963.

 Notes from Ed Carroll’s February 2007 interview with Cuno Barragan

 The author’s many conversations with Cuno Barragan from 2013 to 2017, particularly ones on February 28, 2017 and March 14, 2017.

 Sacramento Bee and Sacramento Union (Tom Crisp’s research into the archives of these newspapers provided the information on Barragan’s records in the Sacramento Winter League)

 Alan O’Connor, Gold on the Diamond, Sacramento, California: Big Tomato Press, 2008